bkimminich/kata-tcg/README.md

 ## Advanced Variations

-When the normal game rules have become too boring you might consider adding some additional rules like those described below:
+When the normal game rules have become too easy/boring you might consider adding some additional rules like those described below:

 1. Let Mana cost and damage dealt be different from each other thus making cheap powerful, expensive mediocre or entirely useless cards possible.
 This can add a whole new layer of play strategy as some cards might not be desired to be ever played, but eventually have to in order to free your hand for better cards.
 2. Introduce a _Healing_ card type that restores a given amount of Health on the active player.
 Can be done with Mana cost equal to healing amount or independent for each other (see above).